Pannell lab overview

 Transitions between nocturnal and diurnal pollination

-Postdoc Dr. Anne-Marie Labouche is studying the characters that have diverged between the nocturnally pollinated Silene latifolia and diurnally pollinated Silene dioica.
-Nocturnal pollination would appear to be costly for S. latifolia, because the pollinator (Hadena bicruris) lays eggs in the flowers that hatch seed-eating caterpillars.
-By assessing the fitness costs and benefits in experimental hybrid populations, Marie is attempting to understand why an apparently maladaptive pollination syndrome is maintained.
+In a separate project, we are studying the characters that have diverged between the nocturnally pollinated Silene latifolia and diurnally pollnated Silene dioica.
+Nocturnal pollination would appear to be costly for S. latifolia, because the pollinater (Hadena bicruris) lays eggs in the flowers that hatch seed-eating caterpillars.
+By assessing the fitness costs and benefits in experimental hybrid populations, we are attempting to understand why an apparently maladaptive pollination syndrome is maintained.